Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ## (Optional) Creating a Package Approval Flow

-In this article, we explored how to proxy packages from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/available_packages_by_name.html).
+In this article, we explored how to proxy packages from the [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) repository.
 However, this allows developers to use any OSS package from the public repository without oversight.
-In many cases, it's important to include some form of approval or oversight in development or production to avoid risks associated with quality, vulnerabilities, licenses, etc.
+In many cases, it's important to include some form of approval or oversight in development or production, which can be done by introducing a ["Package Approval Flow"](/docs/proget/packages/package-promotion).

-With ProGet, you can establish a "Package Approval Flow" that lets you promote packages between feeds, making sure that only packages approved for use are installed in development or production.
-For more information on package promotion, read [our documentation](/docs/proget/packages/package-promotion).

-To set up the package approval flow, refer to [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
+To set up a package approval flow, refer to [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
 This guide uses NuGet feeds as an example, but the steps are identical when creating CRAN feeds.

 After creating your "Unapproved" and "Approved" feeds, follow the steps in [Step 3](#step-3) to add the "Approved" feed as a custom repository in your local R environments, entering: